 Nemanja Vidic and Jonny Evans, however, are yet to take part in preparations for the match at Old Trafford after also sustaining knocks on Wearside.

 "Wayne and Rafa have started training this morning, which is good news," Sir Alex told reporters on Thursday.

 |6/1||Wayne Rooney is 6/1 with William Hill to score two or more goals in Monday's Manchester derby

-The 71-year-old Ferguson also responded to criticism that has come United's way since they were eliminated from the FA Cup by Chelsea on Monday, and he believes that, as long as his side wins the league, it will not be a disappointing season.
+The 71-year-old also responded to criticism that has come United's way since they were eliminated from the FA Cup by Chelsea on Monday and believes that, as long as his side win the league, it will not be a disappointing season.

 "The important thing is to win Monday's game.
 It'll be a big game for City.
 They'll want to come and derail us for a spell.
 We're at home and our consistency is there for all to see.
 I expect us to perform really well on Monday."

 Sir Alex also praised his players for their league form, which has handed them a 15-point gap over City at the top of the table.

 He beamed: "We have to congratulate our players on their consistency - to win 25 out of 30 games is a record and should be applauded.

 "It's fantastic.
 But we've still got to win the title.
 We have eight games left and that's 24 points to play for."